Georgia executes convict Troy Davis in high-profile case

 JACKSON, Georgia The state of Georgia executed convicted murderer Troy Davis on Wednesday in a case that drew international attention because of claims by his advocates that he may have been innocent.

 Davis was put to death by lethal injection at 11:08 p.m.
-EDT (4:08 a.m.
-British time) on Thursday at a prison in central Georgia for the murder of a police officer in 1989, prisons spokeswoman Kristen Stancil said.
+EDT/0308 GMT on Thursday at a prison in central Georgia for the murder of a police officer in 1989, prisons spokeswoman Kristen Stancil said.
 The execution was delayed by more than four hours as the Supreme Court considered whether to issue a stay.

 The case provoked protests and an online petition accumulated nearly a million signatures because of doubts expressed in some quarters over whether he killed police officer Mark MacPhail in 1989.